sibukixxx/documents/index.md

 layout: home

 hero:
-  name: "This Week in Gorilla"
+  name: "This Week in Sibukixxx"

 features:
   - icon: 📰